“What’s the best way to fund my business?”: Ten founders give the lowdown on the best way to fund your business

 Crowdfunding – a good way to raise funds but also to test product demand and build brand ambassadors

-On the face of it, crowdfunding could be the best way to fund your business.
+On the face of it, crowdfunding could be a good way to fund your business.
 The media is full of stories of businesses raising phenomenal amounts of money in remarkably short time periods.
 And crowdfunding brings other benefits too:

 For Kellie Forbes, Co-Founder of YUU World, crowdfunding proved a brilliant way to market test a new product and boost sales